6.1: Introduction to Hormones and Behavior

 Estradiol Uterine and other female tissue development; regulates sexual motivation and performance in females and males

-Testosterone Promotes sperm production and male secondary sexual characteristics; promotes sexual motivation and behavior, typically by being converted to estradiol
+Testosterone Promotes sperm production and male secondary sexual characteristics; promotes sexual motivation and behavior, sometimes by being converted to estradiol

 Table 1-B: Prominent Hormones That Influence Behavior